-En–route seminars include animal track identification (rear bear tracks look amazingly human), eating river birch leaves (tasting like … leaves), and the explanation for packing two pair of underwear: a backup for when you shit yourself from either nerves or lapping up buggy puddles.
+En-route seminars include animal track identification (rear bear tracks look amazingly human), eating river birch leaves (tasting like … leaves), and the explanation for packing two pairs of underwear: a backup for when you shit yourself from either nerves or lapping up buggy puddles.
 The gaze of angst widens.

 We fall into routines of duct taping blistering toes and ergonomically stripping and tying off clothing onto our belts as the sun demands.
 The breakout sessions on knife use and making fire without matches are the "big leaps for humankind."
 We combust fire from carved sticks.
 This is making bow drills by whittling a baseboard, a stringed stick–cum–bow, and spindle.
 Then imagine a mad pyro–fiddler spinning embers by wailing hurriedly back and forth with the bow on a handmade paper towel holder tipped on its side.
 The turning spindle point creates smoking friction with the baseboard.
 You plant the resulting ember into your fine–kindling bird's nest, blow, then appreciate matches for life.

 Still no food.
 The mood swings from chatty to solemn.
 Guides are intentionally elusive about even the near future––they only act as safety nets in the event of an emergency.
 Five–minute breaks collapse into instant group naps.

 As I was climbing out of canyon number ninety on day three, my supposedly high–tech mountain–fearless sneakerboots herniate by flapping shoe–sole rubber like an eighteen–wheeler losing a retread.
 Most adventure gear isn't meant for this kind of testing.
 Branded into various zones on the sole are logos indicating the miraculous ability of each engineered area—intricate parts of footwear able to turn me into a wilderness machine.
 Soleless, I plod on, now wearing the equivalent of hospital slippers.

 My contemplation on wearing slippers for the next eleven days is interrupted when the business school graduate and his associate become the Gatorade brothers by kneeling simultaneously to vomit lime–green antifreeze.
 Yakking up bile is normal under extreme exertion circumstances without food.
 The body expects scheduled snacks and secretes superfluous bile, causing nausea.